petrbroz-v1/rb/README.md

 # RB DMS API DEMO

 This project contains Robot Framework tests for DMS2 API endpoints.
+All API logic is implemented in Python, and test data is provided as Python modules for direct import.
+No RequestsLibrary or JSON data files are used.

 ## Project Structure
 - `tests/` — Robot Framework test cases (one test per file, e.g. create/get document)